Excited. Exhilarated. Exhausted.

 It the top to an old bench that I found years ago and had repurposed into other things.
 The top was just sitting in my garage begging for a new home.
 Doesn't it look so cute with that hanging succulent?

-I added these adorable willow trays from The Driftwood Haus to store my magazines and to soften the metal.
+I added these adorable willow trays to store my magazines and to soften the metal.
 Plus I needed a stand for my coffee mug!

 A definite space to escape, put up your feet, and read a bit.

 The hero of the room is our amazing DIY Barn Door tutorial that we shared in week 4.
 It truly transformed the wall of doors and became a showpiece.
 It was an easy build that we were able to accomplish in a weekend and you can do it too!